Church of St. George, Varaždin: History

 Otočac, Ogulin and other places of the empire where Serbs are considered people of a constituent state.
 Since the Varaždin Serbian Orthodox community was rather small, the church was constructed fairly late, in 1884, primarily owing to the circumstances such as the Orthodox religion of the officials who then had high positions in the county and city administration: Ognjeslav Utješenović Ostrožinski was the head of Varaždin County and Milan Vrabčevića was the mayor of the city of Varaždin.
 Belonging to the political and cultural elite of Croatia of the time, they ensured all necessary permits and funds for the church construction.
 Their efforts were also supported by the very emperor Franz Joseph I.

+Architecture

 The church, built according to the designs of Žigo Baločanski (and executed by Radoslav Atzinger) is a special interpretation of Neo-Byzantine style, with strong Neo-Romanesque elements.
 The interior equipment is incomparably more interesting.
 The donation the church received consisted of old Biedermeier equipment from the early decades of the 19th century (probably between 1813 and 1828) that was moved from the Orthodox church in Zagreb and included an iconostasis, two choir stalls, pews, three small window panes, and a big crystal chandelier.
 The only change being made on the iconostasis after its move to Varaždin was the removal of one vertical row of icons on each of its wings due to the smaller width of the church.